-I woke up the next morning and, as with many other big decisions, I left my ticket up to chance.
-I would put my feelers out for a main stage ticket, but ultimately if I was meant to be in Portland that week then everything would fall in place.
+I woke up the next morning and, as with a few other big decisions, I left my ticket up to chance.
+I would put my feelers out for a main stage ticket, but ultimately if I was meant to be in Portland that week then everything would fall into place.
 I had no luck with a Google search or a search on Craigslist in several different cities so I turned to almighty Facebook and I stumbled upon two separate people who wanted to sell their tickets.
 I sent a message to both of them and I received an answer from one of the two who happened to live in Portland.
 He wasn’t going to be able to attend the year's festivities so the ticket was all mine.

 So, it was meant to be and I was headed to the Rose City for a week of community, adventure, and service with a bunch of strangers.

 Then it really set in.
-I was traveling to a new city to connect with people whom I had yet to meet to chat about the things which light us up all by myself.
+I was traveling to a new city to connect with people who I had yet to meet to chat about the things which light us up all by myself.
 And for those of you who don’t know, or didn’t get the hint with the title, this girl is highly introverted.
 No pressure, right?

-POSITIVE ATTITUDE & OPEN MIND
+POSITIVE ATTITUDE & AN OPEN MIND

 The first official event of my weekend was an Ice Cream Social hosted by WDSers from San Diego.
 Really, they had me at ice cream so I walked to the designated meeting place and then almost decided not to partake in the ice cream adventure.
 If you’re a fellow introvert or happen to love one, then you know just how intimidating a crowd of laughing people can be.
 I acknowledged my fear and answered back with, “I didn’t come this far to back away from every single thing that makes me nervous.”